quadbio/RNAseq_tutorial/Tutorial.md

 >The `--solver=libmamba` option tells conda to use the libmamba solver which is implemented in C and much faster than the classical conda solver for the environment.

 >***NOTE***
->Here we have to specify the version of sra-tools to be 3.1; otherwise we will get a version conflict issue.
+>Here we have to specify the version of sra-tools to be 3.1; otherwise we will get a version conflict issue later when running `prefetch` and other programs included in SRA-tools.

 It would ask you to confirm the installation of not only the four requested software but also all the dependencies.
 Once everything is finished, you can use the `which` command to make sure those tools are installed (e.g. `which STAR`).